Understanding utilities as a tenant

 If I pay for any utilities, does that affect my rent?

-The impact that paying for utilities has on your rent depends on what type of housing you live in.
+It depends on what type of housing you live in.

 Private Housing

 Look at your lease.
 Your lease should say your rental amount.
 It should also include whether you are responsible for utilities.
+If there’s no written lease, the landlord must usually pay utilities (unless there is a separate written document requiring you to pay).

 Public Housing